awesomemotive/missed-scheduled-posts-publisher/readme.txt

 == Description ==

-= WordPress Missed Scheduled Plugin =
+= WordPress Missed Scheduled Posts Publisher by WPBeginner =

 Are you seeing a "missed schedule" error on your scheduled posts?